matteobu/forward-earth/README.md

 ### Environment Setup

-Create an `.env.local` file in the root directory with the following configuration:
+Create an `.env` file in the root directory with the following configuration:

 ```
 # Supabase Configuration